ginstrom/paladin-novel/chapters/16_network-revealed.md

 "Defected, resigned, told the Crown to stuff their gold where the sun don't shine—call it what you will."
 Grimjaw's expression grew serious.
 "But when word reached me that a paladin of Alanyi had risen, that the old alliance might be renewed... well, some things are more important than steady pay."

 He gestured toward the siege engine and the wagons behind it.
-"Brought more than just myself, too.
-Three wagonloads of proper steel, bronze fittings, and enough tools to outfit a real forge.
+"Brought more than just myself, too—three wagonloads of proper steel, bronze fittings, and enough tools to outfit a real forge.
 That little setup your man Korven's been working with—" He shook his head dismissively.
-"Good for horseshoes and nails, maybe.
-But if you're planning to take on fortified cities, you'll need weapons that can punch through stone walls."
+"Good for horseshoes and nails, maybe—but if you're planning to take on fortified cities, you'll need weapons that can punch through stone walls."

 Gond's shoulders straightened as if an invisible yoke had been placed across them, the muscles between his shoulder blades tightening with the sudden awareness of what was being offered—and what it would demand of him.
 These weren't desperate refugees seeking miracles—these were professionals, soldiers and leaders who'd made calculated decisions to join his cause.